trblackw/blog/content/blog/react-vs-context-vs-redux/index.md

 ---
 title: You probably don't need Redux...or Context!
 date: 2019-12-11T08:28:00+0000
-description: A simple reminder of that React, itself, is a state manager
+description: A simple reminder that React, itself, is a state manager
 ---
 [bobby]: ./bobby.jpg